E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 The output confirmed that R0 learned:

-- The Site 2 LAN through OSPF
+- The Site 2 LAN
+- The R1–R3 network
-- The networks between R1, R2, and R3
+- The R2–R3 network
 - A default route advertised by R3

-The route to the Site 2 LAN used the lower-cost path through R2.
+The route to the Site 2 LAN used R2 as the next hop because the path through R2 had the lower total OSPF cost.

 ---

-### Primary Path Testing
+### Preferred Path Testing

-PC0 traced the path to PC1 while all links were working.
+PC0 traced the path to PC1 while all links were operational.

 ```text
 PC0> tracert 192.168.30.2